U.S. deports Mexicans far from border, may send others to Guatemala

 The United States has in recent years mainly deported Mexicans to border towns, although in the past it also flew them to cities in the interior.

-Reporting by Ted Hesson in Washington, Mica Rosenberg in New York, Frank Jack Daniel and Lizbeth Diaz in Mexico City; Editing by David Alire Garcia and Richard Chang
+Reporting by Ted Hesson in Washington, Mica Rosenberg in New York, Frank Jack Daniel and Lizbeth Diaz in Mexico City; Editing by Richard Chang and Matthew Lewis